SamBaS: Sampling-Based Stochastic Block Partitioning: Background and Related Work

 Much of the research into accelerating community detection algorithms has centered around modularity maximization algorithms like Louvain and fast heuristics such as label propagation, which have been parallelized on multi-core~\cite{Halappanavar2017ScalableGrappolo,Lu2015ParallelDetection}, multi-node~\cite{Liu2019DistributedDetection,Ghosh2019ScalingClustering,Ghosh2018DistributedDetection,Que2015ScalableAlgorithm}, and heterogeneous architectures~\cite{Naim2017CommunityGPU}.

 Speeding up the SBP algorithm is challenging and has not received as much research attention.
-Although the first phase of the algorithm, where communities are agglomerated, is embarrassingly parallel, the second phase, where individual vertices move between communities, poses many challenges.
-These challenges arise because the Metropolis-Hastings algorithm is an inherently serial Markov Chain Monte-Carlo~(MCMC) method.
-Every time a move is accepted, the DCSBM changes, which affects the probabilities of all subsequent vertex moves being accepted or rejected.
+The Metropolis-Hastings portion of SBP is an inherently serial Markov Chain Monte-Carlo~(MCMC) method: every time a vertex move is accepted, the DCSBM changes, which affects the probabilities of all subsequent vertex moves being accepted or rejected.
 Parallelizing such MCMC algorithms is an open problem, with different challenges arising depending on how the algorithm is parallelized~\cite{Wilkinson2005ParallelComputation}.
+In~\cite{Uppal2017ScalablePartition}, a parallel and distributed SBP implementation is proposed based on random vertex partitioning and a heuristic combination of multiple independent MCMC chains.
+However, it has several limitations, including possible bottlenecks due to the use of a single message aggregator thread, and a drop-off in result quality when the number of nodes across which the algorithm is distributed is high.